 But let’s start our timeline when technology took over and gave us an instant way to talk to one another over long distances.

-Watch our video then take a look at our timeline below for the full scoop.
+Watch our video then take a look at our timeline below for the full history of texting.

 Samuel Morse developed the telegraph and laid the groundwork for instant two-way communication thanks to the technology’s concept of wired-based electrical systems.